Anglo-Russian Convention: Trouble in Persia

 In 1905, revolutionary activity spread throughout Tehran, forcing Mozaffar ad-Din Shah Qajar to accept a constitution, allow the formation of a majles (parliamentary assembly), and hold elections.
 Major figures in the revolution had secular goals, which then created rifts in the clergy to the advantage of the monarchy.
 Neither the British nor the Russian governments approved of the new political arrangement, which was both liberal and unstable, and preferred a stable puppet state, which allowed foreign concessions and supported their designs in the region.

 To facilitate their goals in Persia, the British and the Russian governments discussed splitting it into three zones.
 The agreement stipulated that it would "allocate the north, including Isfahan, to Russia; the south-east, especially Kerman, Sistan, and Baluchistan to Britain; and demarcate the remaining land between the two powers as a neutral zone".
-The division of Persia would reinforce the control of Britain and Russia over their respective territorial and economic interests in the country as well as allowed for continued interference in Persia's political system.
+The division of Persia would reinforce the control of Britain and Russia over their respective territorial and economic interests in the country as well as allow for continued interference in Persia's political system.
 With foreign help, the revolutionaries became outflanked by a combination of European and monarchist activities.
 The Persian government quickly came to realise that an Anglo-Russian alliance posed a larger threat to Iranian sovereignty than the two powers being hostile.
 Consequently, in 1907, Britain and Russia signed an agreement to regulate their economic and political interests.